mickey13/mission-planner/README.md

 The AFT software has only been tested on Windows using Visual Studio 2022.
 Support for other systems does not currently exist.

 ##### To-do before compiling
-1. Open 'AFTController.cs' and set the following objects that are at the top of the file:
+1. Open `AFTController.cs` and set the following objects that are at the top of the file:
    - 'bingMapsKey'
      - This is a Bing Maps API key
    - 'locationStart'